ronnyml/snowplow-wiki/Python-Tracker.md

 <a name="importing" />
 ### 2.1 Importing the module

-Require the Python Tracker"s module into your Python code like so:
+Require the Python Tracker's module into your Python code like so:

 ```python
 from snowplow_tracker.tracker import Tracker